QuantumLabs869/QuantumQuest/FAQ.md

 **A2:** QuantumQuest checks if your account has a cooldown.
 If there isn’t one, it slows down the search speed, introduces intentional mistakes in search queries, clicks on search results, and scrolls through them.
 Additionally, it performs a random number of extra searches (between 2 to 6).

 If your account does have a cooldown, the searches are split into rounds with a 15-minute interval between each.
 During this interval, the bot will handle other accounts and return to the original one after the cooldown period.
-This ensures no time is wasted.
+This ensures no time is wasted.if all other accounts has been finished before 15 minutes it'll wait (15-(total time taken to finish all accounts))

 </details>